When a Man Loves a Woman (song): Release history

-Other cover versions
+Other versions

-American Country singer John Wesley Ryles covered the song for his 1977 self-titled studio album, which also included a cover of "Tell It Like It Is".
-Ryles's version was a minor hit, reaching Number 72 on the Billboard Hot Country Songs chart.

-In 1968, Croatian singer Josipa Lisac covered the song.
+Three versions have made the U.S. Billboard Hot Country Songs charts.
+One by John Wesley Ryles reached number 72 in 1976; Jack Grayson and Blackjack peaked at number 18 in 1981; and a rendition by Narvel Felts peaked at number 60 in 1987, representing his final chart entry.

 In 1979, American actress and singer Bette Midler covered the song for the soundtrack of The Rose, which tells a fictionalized version of Janis Joplin's life story.
-Midler's version was released as a single the following year and peaked at Number 35 on the Billboard Hot 100.
+Midler's version was released as a single the following year and peaked at number 35 on the Billboard Hot 100.

+Canadian singer Luba covered the song for her 1987 album Over 60 Minutes with Luba.
+Luba's version peaked at number 6 on the RPM top singles chart and number 3 on the Adult Contemporary chart.

 Australian rock singer Jimmy Barnes released a version of "When a Man Loves a Woman" as the lead single from his 1988 live album Barnestorming.
 Barnes' version peaked at number 3 on the ARIA Charts and number 11 on the Official New Zealand Music Chart's top singles list.

 English singer Joe Cocker covered the song for the 1989 live album Soul Session Live, by "James Brown & Friends".
 Though not released as a single, Cocker's rendition was nominated for the Grammy Award for Best R&B Song in 1990.